 Getting Started With OT

-Healing Haven offers Occupational Therapy services within our clinics and via telehealth.
+Healing Haven offers occupational therapy for kids with special needs within our clinics and via telehealth.
 In clinic provides one service location for parents seeking behavioral, speech and occupational therapy for their child.
 Additionally, OT services are open to individuals not participating in our behavior-based therapy programs.
 If your child needs occupational therapy, reach out to us!
 Fill out our Contact Us form, or give us a call at 248-965-3916.

 My son has special needs, so I want to make sure that he progresses properly.
 It makes sense that proper therapy might be beneficial!
 I’ll have to see if I can find someone who specializes in this kind of thing.
 That way, I can ensure that they will be able to help him effectively.